whitedark9/medical-notes/src/pages/bloc/paediatry/theory/neonatology/preterm-low-birth-weight.md

 ##### Choice

 - **Preterm mother's milk**
-  - It has higher electroyte and protent for rapid growth of the baby
+  - It has higher electroyte and protein for rapid growth of the baby
   - It has anti-bodies and anti-infective factors for survival of a preterm baby

 ##### Route